Chief Chris Armstrong

 I spent more than 35 years in public safety leadership, including serving as Fire Chief for two large all-hazards departments.
 I have made the calls that keep you up at night.
 I have managed the personnel situations HR could not solve.
 I have sat across the table from labor attorneys, city managers, and elected officials who had no idea what we actually do.

 When I left the chief's chair, I knew exactly what I wanted to build.
-A practice that gives fire service leaders what I did not always have: a structured, confidential space to lead with intention instead of reaction, and training programs that are built for the fire service from the ground up instead of borrowed from corporate America and repainted.
+A practice that gives fire service leaders what I did not always have: a structured, confidential space to examine and change the leadership behaviors that are actually driving their results — in their judgment, their culture, and their relationships.
+And training programs built for the fire service from the ground up, not borrowed from corporate America and repainted.

 The Thinking Chief Leadership Group is that practice.
-Coaching, training, and published resources built specifically for the people who carry this work every day.
+Leadership behavior coaching, training, and published resources built specifically for the people who carry this work every day.

 Credentials and Background.